 The National Renewable Energy Centre is incorporated as a non-profit foundation, which is called "CENER-CIEMAT Foundation".
-All its trustees are public institutions, such as the Ministry of Economic Affairs and Competitiveness, Ciemat, Ministry of Industry, Energy and Tourism and the Government of Navarra.
+All its trustees are public institutions, such as the Spanish Ministry of Economy, Industry and Competitiveness, Ciemat, the Ministry of Energy, Tourism and the Digital Agenda and the Government of Navarra.

 In the case of the CENER-CIEMAT Foundation, the foundational mission is: